Imanuelle-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a diectory in a parent directory
+move file from parent directory to subdirectory